 Wednesday, April 21, 2021

-This webinar brings together experts in the area of local economic development.
-The participants will share their insights on the public policy changes that can be made, to address the gaps that exist, to help restaurants recover.
+This webinar brought together experts in the area of local economic development.
+The participants shared their insights on the public policy changes that can be made, discussed gaps that exist, to offered tips in helping restaurants recover.